Accessibility Plan

 Accommodation Plans

-YOU has no employees who have self-identified as requiring individualized accommodation plans currently.
-Any employee who identify a need for job accommodation, may make this known to their immediate supervisor who will work with YOU Administration to determine best option to determine how the accommodation might be achieved.
-This may be in the form of a note from a licenced healthcare professional.
+YOU is currently supporting employees who have self-identified as requiring individualized accommodation plans.
+Supervisors ensure all employees are supported to bring forward requests for accommodation in the workplace.
+Any employee who identifies a need for accommodation, may choose to make this known to their direct supervisor who then collaborates with the Director of Human Resources to determine the best strategies to address the accessibility needs.
+YOU may request medical documentation from a licensed health care professional to determine the best option to determine how the accommodation might be achieved.
+This may be in the form of a note from a licensed healthcare professional.

-An individualized accommodation plan will include the following: a) if requested, include any information regarding accessible formats and communication supports required; b) if required, include individualized workplace emergency response information; and c) identify any other accommodation that is required.
+An individualized accommodation plan will consist of the following: a) if requested, any information regarding accessible formats and communication supports required; b) if required, individualized workplace emergency response information; and c) identify any other accommodation that is required.
+Individualized Accommodation Plans will be reviewed and revised as required and in collaboration between the Director of Human Resources, the Manager and the employee requiring accommodation.

 Return to Work Process

 YOU has a process in place to support employees who have been absent from work due to a disability or injury and require temporary or permanent disability-related accommodations to return to work.
-All employees will communicate with their immediate supervisor any special requirements to facilitate their return to work after an illness or injury or permanent disability.
-Any accommodations made will be documented in an individualized accommodation plan outlined above.
-This is documented in YOU’s Return to Work from Illness or Injuries Policy updated in January 2019 and reformatted in October 2019.
-Specific job accommodation process is addressed in YOU’s Accommodation Policy updated in September 2019.
+All employees will communicate with their direct supervisor any special requirements to facilitate their return to work after an illness or injury or permanent disability.
+Any accommodations made will be documented in an individualized accommodation plan.
+This is documented in YOU’s Return to Work from Illness or Injuries Policy updated in 2025.
+Specific job accommodation process is addressed in YOU’s Accommodation Policy updated in 2025.

 Redeployment / Work Reassignment